-In connection with our audit of the financial report, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial report or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the financial report, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial report or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-If, based on the work we have performed on the other information obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Responsibilities of the directors of SEGC for the financial report
+Responsibilities of the directors of Securities Exchanges Guarantee Corporation Limited (SEGC) for the financial report

-The directors of SEGC are responsible for the preparation of the financial report that gives a true and fair view and have determined that the basis of preparation described in Note 1 to the financial report is appropriate to meet the requirements of Corporations Act 2001 and is appropriate to meet the needs of the members.
-The directors of SEGC's responsibility also includes such internal control as the directors of SEGC determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.
+The directors of Securities Exchanges Guarantee Corporation Limited (SEGC) are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such internal control as the directors of Securities Exchanges Guarantee Corporation Limited (SEGC) determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the directors of SEGC are responsible for assessing the ability of the Fund to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors of SEGC either intend to liquidate the Fund or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, the directors of Securities Exchanges Guarantee Corporation Limited (SEGC) are responsible for assessing the ability of the Fund to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors of Securities Exchanges Guarantee Corporation Limited (SEGC) either intend to liquidate the Fund or to cease operations, or have no realistic alternative but to do so.

-Auditor's responsibilities for the audit of the financial report
+Auditor's responsibilities for the audit of the financial report cewate house Coppero